-- MRGNB are likely to be passed on via the faecal oral route and are usually identified in stool and urine specimens. - The majority of residents with MRGNB are colonised which means bacteria are present, but they do not have symptoms of infection and antibiotic treatment is not required unless they develop symptoms. - MRGNB can cause urinary tract infections, pneumonia and surgical site infections. - Residents who are colonised with MRGNB do not usually pose a risk to healthy people, but may be a risk to those who are vulnerable.
+- MRGNB are usually identified in urine specimens and when stool specimens are specifically screened to detect them. - The majority of residents with MRGNB are colonised which means bacteria are present, but they do not have symptoms of infection and antibiotic treatment is not required unless they develop symptoms. - MRGNB can cause urinary tract infections, pneumonia and surgical site infections. - Residents who are colonised with MRGNB do not usually pose a risk to healthy people, but may be a risk to those who are vulnerable.